AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: Assessing dataset on RGB-only settings

-\parhead{Out-of-domain Results.} To evaluate the out-of-domain generalization ability, we directly evaluate performance on the HO-Cap~\cite{wang2024hocap} benchmark without any fine-tuning, whose images are entirely from unseen sources with a clear domain shift.
-As reported in \cref{tab:real_syn_hocap}, augmenting training with {\datasetname}'s synthetic data improves both WiLoR and HaMeR, and yields a notable ranking change: HaMeR w/ {\datasetname} attains PA-MPJPE of 4.66\,mm, slightly outperforming WiLoR w/ {\datasetname}, which has PA-MPJPE of 4.69\,mm.
+\parhead{Out-of-domain results.} To evaluate the out-of-domain generalization ability, we directly evaluate performance on the HO-Cap~\cite{wang2024hocap} benchmark without any fine-tuning, whose images are entirely from unseen sources with a clear domain shift.
+As reported in Tab.~\ref{tab:real_syn_hocap}, augmenting training with {\datasetname}'s synthetic data improves both WiLoR and HaMeR, and yields a notable ranking change: HaMeR w/ {\datasetname} attains PA-MPJPE of 4.66\,mm, slightly outperforming WiLoR w/ {\datasetname}, which has PA-MPJPE of 4.69\,mm.
 This is particularly interesting because HaMeR is overall weaker than WiLoR on HO-Cap under the original training setup.
 The fact suggests that the performance gap between the two architectures is not fixed, but can be influenced by the training data distribution.

 \parhead{Analysis.} Two key observations emerge from these experiments.
-Firstly, co-training with synthetic data provides consistent improvements across two representative ViT-based baselines (HaMeR and WiLoR), suggesting that the gains are not tied to a single pipeline design.
+Firstly, adding \datasetname's synthetic data in the original training data corpora provides consistent improvements across two representative ViT-based baselines (HaMeR and WiLoR), suggesting that the gains are not tied to a single pipeline design.
 The stronger gains on HaMeR are consistent with its smaller training dataset, whereas WiLoR’s additional refinements and larger training corpus leave less room for improvement.
 Moreover, on HO-Cap, the performance gains from adding \datasetname\ are substantially larger than the differences between architectures, suggesting that improvements from training data can outweigh architectural differences.
 Overall, these findings support our thesis that scaling training data quality, quantity, and diversity is a stronger lever than iterating on architectures alone.